dahln/BlazorTemplate/README.md

 ## Demo
-~~https://BlazorTemplate.dahln.com/~~ Demo Is Undermain Maintenance.
+~~https://BlazorTemplate.dahln.com/~~ Demo is under maintenance.
 Should be back up after .NET 8 is released.

 ## What & Why
 This project is a example one way to build a .NET Web application, using Blazor, Web API, and SQL.
 Demonstrating simple CRUD & Search operations, protected by Authentication/Authorization.
 This is an active application that I continue update as .NET is updated and expanded.
 In some scenerios, this application could be used as a template for starting new projects.